ghc/ghc/docs/users_guide/sooner.rst

     consume, or perhaps try passing :ghc-flag:`-H` without any argument to let GHC calculate a value based on the amount of live data.

+Compact your data:
+    The ``Data.Compact`` library (in the ``compact`` package) provides a way to make garbage collection more efficient for long-lived data structures.
+Compacting a data structure collects the objects together in memory, where they are treated as a single object by the garbage collector and not traversed individually.

 .. _smaller:

 Smaller: producing a program that is smaller